Venice and Venetian Riviera Cheap Flight Deals

 Venice's design is truly unique, with the city constructed on a series of islands and the main mode of transport being by boat along its famous canals.
 This makes the city a wonderful place to visit, while its outstanding architecture is yet another draw.

-Flights to Venice usually take around two hours from London, with Monarch offering services from Gatwick, Birmingham and Manchester airports.
-This makes it a great place for a weekend getaway, while Venice has enough attractions to keep you busy for a week or more if you have longer to spend in the city.
+Flights to Venice usually take around two hours from London, and the short flight time makes it a great place for a weekend getaway.
+Although if you are able to spend longer in the city, it does have enough attractions to keep you busy for a week or more.

 Although Venice has a reputation for being the city of love, it's a fantastic place to visit as a family or with friends.
 The array of art galleries makes it an outstanding choice for culture vultures, while its varied heritage will keep history lovers more than happy.